Profile image of Melanie Nichols

 Biography summary

-Dr Melanie Nichols is a Senior Research Fellow in GLOBE - the Global Obesity Centre, a World Health Organisation (WHO) Collaborating Centre for Obesity Prevention at Deakin University.
+Dr Melanie Nichols is a Senior Research Fellow in GLOBE - the Global Centre for Preventive Health and Nutrition, a World Health Organization (WHO) Collaborating Centre for Obesity Prevention at Deakin University.

 Melanie's research focuses on the prevention and epidemiology of obesity, heart disease and other non-communicable diseases, community-based approaches to promoting health and evaluation of large scale interventions and natural experiments.
 Key interests include early childhood prevention, community-based and complex systems interventions, promoting equity through prevention interventions, and improving use of existing data and systems to generate high quality evidence.